sandia-proj/SETGen/help/MANUAL.md

 6)  Root User Permissions

-    In-order to use the Wrapper, root permissions are required.
+    In-order to use SETGen, root permissions are required.

     To login as the root user, run the following command: